Something about Interactive Fiction

 Apology and Introduction

-, I made the erroneous statement “Just like video killed the radio star, graphics killed the parser,” and embarrassingly called interactive fiction a “dead genre.”
+Once and Future, I made the erroneous statement “Just like video killed the radio star, graphics killed the parser,” and embarrassingly called interactive fiction a “dead genre.”
 I was wrong.
 Five years after I typed those lines, interactive fiction games continue to be produced, even commercially.
-My apologies to G. Kevin Wilson
+My apologies to G. Kevin Wilson and Michael J. Roberts.

 Interactive fiction is not a gaming genre, it is a format.
 Although “text adventure” is commonly used to describe this type of game, interactive fiction has grown from its Adventure roots to incorporate a variety of game types, and some interactive fiction cannot possibly be described as a game at all.
 What all interactive fiction shares in common is the use of text to describe characters and objects within a setting, and the use of a parser to interpret text typed by the player, allowing the player to interact with the characters and objects within the setting.